This article will explain how to microsegment your Wi-Fi and common microsegmentation use cases.

 Other helpful resources for the Firewalla AP7:

-- Building a Zero Trust Network with Firewalla
+- Firewalla Zero Trust Network Architecture

 - Getting Started with Firewalla Access Point 7